 The future is the core of the issue.
 Indeed, future warming largely depends on future emissions, the IPCC reports.
 “The target is non-impossible”, said Hoesung Lee, Chair of the IPCC, by opening the press conference in Incheon, Republic of Korea, “but it will require rapid, far-reaching and unprecedented changes”.
 These efforts would produce concrete results compared to a world warmer by 2°C. Some examples can clarify the difference: by 2100, global sea level rise would be 10 cm lower with global warming of 1.5°C; the likelihood of the Arctic Ocean free of sea ice in summer would be once per century with global warming of 1.5°C, compared with at least once per decade with 2°C; coral reefs would decline by 70-90 percent with global warming of 1.5°C, whereas virtually all would be lost with 2°C.

 The good news is that – scientists say – actions and solutions to limit the increase of the temperature are already underway around the world.
 But they are not enough: the coming decade is crucial.
 But should we do?

 T for Timing

-To meet the target would also mean to reduce energy-demand, to to achieve the decarbonisation of electricity and other fuels, to enhance electrification of energy end use, and to have deep reductions in agricultural emissions.
-In addiction, we would not avoid those solutions that are able to remove carbon dioxide from the atmosphere while, in such a context, an even more relevant role is to be played by agriculture, forests, land use, sectors that are going to become a global net sink well before 2050.
+To meet the target would also mean to reduce energy demand, to achieve the decarbonisation of electricity and other fuels, to enhance electrification of energy end use, and to have deep reductions in agricultural emissions.
+In addition, we would not avoid those solutions that are able to remove carbon dioxide from the atmosphere while, in such a context, an even more relevant role is to be played by agriculture, forests, land use, sectors that are going to become a global net sink well before 2050.